The Rat Fan Club

 The key to using CO2 humanely is its concentration.
 The normal concentration of CO2 in the air is only 0.038%.
 According to the 2000 Report of the AVMA Panel on Euthanasia, breathing concentrations of 7.5% increases the pain threshold, and concentrations of 30-40% cause anesthesia (unconsciousness) within 1-2 minutes.
 However, concentrations of 50% or higher irritate the eyes and respiratory tract and cause pain.
 Your goal is to create a concentration of 30-40% CO2 and hold it there until the rat is unconscious.

 At first I used a cylinder of compressed CO2; however, with this method, the concentration of CO2 can easily get too high.
 (Using dry ice is not recommended because the CO2 amounts cannot be controlled and it also can cause severe burns.)
 Then I learned of a website written by Eric Lee of Maralee Rattery in St. David, AZ at www.alysion.org/euthanasia/ that tells how to euthanize mice by creating CO2 with baking soda and vinegar.
+This website also includes instructions for euthanizing small rodents for reptile food in a 1-gallon container.

 You will also need:

-2 containers containing 2 cups of white vinegar each
+2 containers containing 2 cups of white vinegar each (a cup is equal to 240 ml), 4 cups of vinegar total

 5 tablespoons of baking soda (make sure it is fresh!)

-Set the aquarium where it will be comfortable for you to sit next to it, with your arm inside.
-Place the carrier in the center of the aquarium.
-Put a piece of soft cloth in the bottom of the carrier for your rat to sit on.
+Set-up: Place the aquarium where it will be comfortable for you to sit next to it, with your arm inside.
 The aquarium doesn’t need a lid because CO2 is heavier than air and will stay inside as long as there is no strong air movement.
-This means you can slowly put your hand down in the carrier to pet and comfort your rat during the process.
+This means you can slowly put your hand in to pet and comfort your rat during the process.

 Rat of the Week | News | Rat Info | Adopt a Rat